cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 --- abstract

-In this draft, we present a variant of FROST, a Flexible Round-Optimized Schnorr Threshold signature scheme.
+In this draft, we present a two-round signing variant of FROST, a Flexible Round-Optimized Schnorr Threshold signature scheme.
 FROST signatures can be issued after a threshold number of entities cooperate to issue a signature, allowing for improved distribution of trust and redundancy with respect to a secret key.
-This variant of FROST specifically defines key generation as performed by a trusted dealer and signing as a two-round protocol.
-Finally, this draft specifies signatures that are compatible with EdDSA verification of signatures.
+Further, this draft specifies signatures that are compatible with EdDSA verification of signatures.
 However, this draft does not generate deterministic nonces as defined by EdDSA, to ensure protection against a key-recovery attack that is possible when even only one participant is malicious.